maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 The second source of unreliability is test-to-test interactions.
-A test may leave around artifacts --- in the process's memory, files stored on disk, or data stored in network services --- that may affect test run afterwards.
-If the tests are run in a different order, or if the first test is changed, then a test may fail for mysterious reason.
+A test may leave around artifacts --- in the process's memory, files stored on disk, or data stored in network services --- that affect the test run afterwards.
+If the tests are run in a different order, or if the first test is changed, then a test may fail and diagnosing that failure may be incredibly difficult.

-These instances of "action at a distance" can be very confusing to understand and frustrating to debug.
+These instances of "action at a distance" can be confusing to understand and frustrating to debug.

-## What We've Built
+### What We've Built

-Maelstrom is a framework that addresses the problems listed above.
-It consists of three parts.
+Maelstrom is a framework that addresses these problems, and it consists of three parts.

 First, we provide a way to specify the dependencies of every test.
 These